We are providing repeat smears for any women concerned.

-We now have a 'Walk-In' clinic running every Monday, Tuesday, Wednesday, Thursday and Friday evenings from 6.30pm - 8.00pm.
+We now have a 'Walk-In' clinic in Kilnamanagh running every Monday, Tuesday, Wednesday, Thursday and Friday evenings from 6.30pm - 8.00pm.
 No appointment necessary.

 Early morning Blood Test appointments now available

-We are now offering early morning blood test appointments every Tuesday morning from 8.00am in the Kilnamanagh surgery.
+We are now offering early morning blood test appointments every Tuesday morning in Kingswood & Kilnamanagh from 8.00am.

 The Influenza Vaccine will be able shortly from all our surgeries.
 Please contact your surgery for an appointment or if you have any queries relating to your eligibility for this vaccine.

 - Those aged 6 months and older with a long-term health condition such as

 - Chronic heart disease (this includes anyone who has had of a "heart attack" or unstable angina)

 - Chronic respiratory disease, including chronic obstructive pulmonary disease (COPD)

 - Cystic fibrosis, moderate or severe asthma or bronchopulmonary dysplasia

 - Chronic neurological disease including multiple sclerosis, hereditary and degenerative disorders of the central nervous system